George F. MacDonald

-George F. MacDonald, (July 4, 1938 – January 22, 2020) was a Canadian anthropologist and museum director who pioneered archaeological and ethnohistorical research on the Tsimshian and Gitksan and was the director of the Canadian Museum of Civilization from 1983 to 1998.
+George F. MacDonald (July 4, 1938 – January 22, 2020) was a Canadian anthropologist and museum director who pioneered archaeological and ethnohistorical research on the Tsimshian and Gitksan and was the director of the Canadian Museum of Civilization from 1983 to 1998.

 MacDonald was born in Cambridge, Ontario.
 A graduate of the University of Toronto (1961: B.A.
-(Honours) in Anthropology) and of Yale University (Ph.D. in Anthropology), he is the author of several scholarly publications.
+(Honours) in Anthropology) and of Yale University (Ph.D. in anthropology), he is the author of several scholarly publications.
 He joined what was then called the Canadian Museum of Man in 1960 as Atlantic Provinces Archaeologist.

 MacDonald oversaw the transition of the museum to its new facility in Gatineau, Quebec, and its reorientation to a more modern, populist form of exhibit.
 Inspired as much by the ideas of Marshall Mcluhan and Disney's Epcot Center as by other museums like the Smithsonian Institution, MacDonald's version of the museum included interactive displays, replicas, and an IMAX theatre.

-George F. MacDonald (born 1938) is a Canadian anthropologist, author, and former museum director known for his pioneering work in Indigenous cultural repatriation, museum innovation, and archaeological fieldwork.
-He served as director of the Canadian Museum of Civilization (now the Canadian Museum of History) from 1983 to 1998 and played a transformative role in shaping how museums engage with diverse audiences.